 stream.encoding.pan.field("year", "quantitative");

-stream.encoding.pan.scale("domain", [1900, 1950, 2000]); // optinal
+stream.encoding.pan.scale("domain", [1900, 1950, 2000]); // optional

 stream.encoding.pan.scale("range", [-1, 0, 1]); // optional

-3D Cartesian Panning
+...3D Cartesian Panning

 To use the Cartesian coordinates, use panX (left-right), panY (top-down), and panZ (front-back) channels.
-Their ranges are all from -1 to 1.

 panX, panY, and panZ usage pattern